About Simmons and Simmons

 Comprehension is a key skill when reading legal documents so it's very important you practice and build confidence answering these types of questions.
 There are two types of verbal reasoning tests - verbal critical reasoning and reading comprehension.
 It's best to prepare for both.

-Talent Q Logical Reasoning Test
+Simmons and Simmons Talent Q Logical Reasoning Test

 The Talent Q logical reasoning test measures your problem-solving abilities in the context of typical workplace scenarios in a law firm.
 The purpose of the test is to assess your logical thinking and your ability to come to conclusions from the information provided.